 - Skilled at using technology for email, word processing and internet access.
 Easily adaptable to new technologies.

 Counselor QMHPs must demonstrate the ability to conduct an assessment, including identifying precipitating events, gathering histories of mental and physical health, substance use, past mental health services and criminal justice contacts, assessing family, cultural, social and work relationships, and conducting a mental status examination, complete a DSM diagnosis, write and supervise the implementation of a Service Plan and provide individual, family or group therapy within the scope of their training.
-Counselor QMHPs must meet the following minimum qualifications:
+Counselor QMHPs must meet the following minimum qualifications (degrees must be conferred):

 - Graduate degree in psychology;